sitespeedio/sitespeed.io/docs/_posts/2017-04-24-sitespeed.io-5.0.md

 But first lets check what we have added in the last months:

  * Video with SpeedIndex/firstVisualChange/lastVisualChange and VisualComplete 85%.
-This is real SpeedIndex where we record a video of the screen and use [VisualMetrics](https://github.com/WPO-Foundation/visualmetrics/) to analyze and get the metrics.
+This is real SpeedIndex where we record a video of the screen and use [VisualMetrics](https://github.com/WPO-Foundation/visualmetrics/) to analyse and get the metrics.
  * Upload the [HTML result to Amazon S3](https://results.sitespeed.io/en.wikipedia.org/2017-04-10-06-00-04/pages/en.wikipedia.org/wiki/Barack_Obama/).
  * A better way to [set connectivity using Docker networks]({{site.baseurl}}/documentation/sitespeed.io/browsers/#change-connectivity).
  * Cleaner default Grafana dashboard with links to the HTML results.